Emivvvvv/deloxide/README.md

 ## Performance & Evaluation

-This part outlines the performance, deadlock detection capabilities, and robustness of `Deloxide`.
+This section outlines the performance, deadlock detection capabilities, and robustness of `Deloxide` v0.3.
 We compare it against standard Rust mutexes (`std::sync::Mutex`), `parking_lot::Mutex` (with its `deadlock_detection` feature), and the `no_deadlocks` library.

-**Key Takeaways (TL;DR):**
-*   **Performance:** `Deloxide` introduces a manageable performance overhead in many common scenarios but can be more significant under heavy lock contention.
-*   **Deadlock Detection:** `Deloxide`'s optional **stress testing** modes are exceptionally effective at uncovering hard-to-find "Heisenbug" deadlocks that are often missed by other detectors.
-*   **Superior Speed:** `Deloxide` detects deadlocks up to **80x faster** than competing libraries, providing an immediate feedback loop for developers.
-*   **Reliability:** `Deloxide` is robust and does **not** produce false alarms in deadlock-free code.

-All benchmarks were run on a base M1 MacBook Pro with Rust 1.86.0-nightly.
+All benchmarks were run on a base M1 MacBook Pro with Rust 1.86.0-nightly (v0.3.0).

-> [!IMPORTANT]
-> The following benchmarks were conducted using version v0.1.0 and currently cover only Mutex performance.
-Benchmarks for RwLock and Condvar will be added in future updates.

 ### 1. Performance Overhead